M. Ward

-Matthew Stephen Ward (born October 4, 1973), known professionally as M. Ward, is an American singer-songwriter and guitarist from Portland, Oregon.
+Matthew Stephen "M." Ward (born October 4, 1973) is an American singer-songwriter, Grammy nominated producer and guitarist from Glendale, California.
 Ward's solo work is a mixture of folk and blues-inspired Americana analog recordings.
 He has released 10 studio albums since 1999, primarily through the independent label Merge Records.
 In addition to his solo work, he is a member of indie pop duo She & Him and folk-rock supergroup Monsters of Folk, and also participates in recording, producing, and playing with multiple other artists.

 Early life

-M. Ward was raised in Glendale, California, and moved to Portland, Oregon, after college.
+Ward was raised in Glendale, California, and moved to Portland, Oregon, after attending college at California Polytechnic State University in San Luis Obispo.
 Growing up, Ward taught himself songs by the Beatles on his brother's guitar, and began recording demos on a four-track analog tape recorder when he was about fifteen.
-Ward continues to only record analog, and starts all of his songs as demos on the same recorder he has had since his teens.
+Ward continues to record only analog, and starts all of his songs as demos on the same recorder he has had since his teens.